-Make-Up Policy: Excused absences that result in a missed homework or quiz are, to the extent possible, accommodated by dropping the assessment.
+Make-up Policy: Excused absences that result in a missed homework or quiz are, to the extent possible, accommodated by dropping the assessment.
 Excused absences have the highest priority for dropping an assessment.
 In the event that a student's excused absences exhaust the provisions for dropping, make-up work may be required.
 Students must notify the instructor of excusable absences as soon as possible.
 If a test must be missed for an excused absence, then a student may arrange to take a test earlier than scheduled, provided that sufficient notice is given to the instructor (at least one week).
-In case of an extended excused absence, the absence will be treated according to the university's Emergency or Military Leave Policies, as applicable.